How important is accuracy when translating Marketing Collateral?

-Whether a document is intended for internal or external use will have an impact on your translation needs.
+Whether a document is intended for internal or external use will also have an impact on your translation needs.

-Clearly, if a document is aimed at potential or existing customers, or any other external stakeholder in the company such as shareholders) it must be perfect.
-A more-or-less passable, free, internet-translated version of the target market’s language will not be enough.
+Clearly, if a document is aimed at potential or existing customers, or any other external stakeholder (such as shareholders) it must be perfect.
+A more-or-less passable, free, internet-translated version of the target market’s language is simply not enough.

-In this case, a customer may decide to optimise the ‘speed’ and ‘cost’ corners of the impossible triangle, and forego the quality checking stage of the translation process.
-This inevitably means that some mistakes slip through the net, and the phrasing will occasionally be clumsy or remote from the original, but it will nonetheless be a basically readable and comprehensible text.
+On the other hand, if the only people who will see the document are employees, that document does not really need to be precise.
+In this case, clients sometimes decide that the quality of translation is not a priority (relative to price and speed, that is).
+Therefore a client may decide to optimise speed and cost, and forego the quality checking stage of the translation process.
+This inevitably means that some mistakes slip through, and the phrasing will occasionally be remote from the original.
+But it will, nonetheless, be a basically readable and comprehensible text.

 That said, there is an argument that a company should respect its employees as much as its customers.
 And, if a multi-national uses a low quality of translation for internal communications, this may ultimately impact on productivity.
 But now we are straying into management strategy!